Do you love Hillsboro and care about your community? Are you interested in giving back to the community and building leadership skills?

 2018 Academy graduates presented ideas for increasing community engagement, such the creation of a multi-language smartphone app, defining a common name for Hillsboro residents, and providing a “party-in-a-box” kit to support neighborhood get-togethers.
 The group also identified neighborhood identity and walkability challenges, as well as and language and technology barriers that Hillsboro residents face.

-Topic: Emergency Preparedness
+Topic: Enhancing Earthquake Preparedness

 The 2019 Academy evaluated the community's disaster preparedness and identified earthquakes as the biggest disaster threat.
 The graduates urged the City and community members to raise earthquake awareness and make it easier for the most vulnerable to access the resources they need in advance.
 To boost resiliency, the Academy recommended a whole community approach to understand needs, empower all members of the community, and engage with individuals and groups to rely on each other.

 Contact the Civic Leadership Academy